-We understand the importance of keeping your data private and strive to do our very best in keeping your data secure and confidential.
+We understand the importance of keeping your data private and strive to do our very best to keep your data secure and confidential.

-Payhere is primary hosted on Heroku and our user data is stored in Heroku Postgres.
+Payhere is primarily hosted on Heroku, and our user data is stored in Heroku Postgres.
 We make use of some additional Amazon Web Services products for file storage and content delivery.
-You may review Heroku’s security policy for further information, needless to say it’s pretty state of the art, they are also PCI Level 1 compliant.
+You may review Heroku’s security policy for further information.
+Needless to say, it’s state of the art, they are also PCI Level 1 compliant.

-Payhere has been developed by experienced engineers and has been build on top of quality open source software.
-The core application is built using Ruby on Rails and follows industry best practises.
-The client side application for payhere is built using React.
+Payhere has been developed by experienced engineers and built on top of quality open-source software.
+The core application is built using Ruby on Rails and follows industry best practices.
+The client-side application for payhere is built using React.

 Payhere’s data is backed up to multiple regions within the AWS system to prevent a single point of failure leading to data loss.
 Backups are stored for 30 days and then permanently deleted.